advaoptical/wools/README.md

 ```

 Each of this methods is called as part of the wrapping process initiated by the alpakka process.
-The first methods (generate_output) is dedicated
+The first method (generate_output) is dedicated
 to organize the output generation and is called as last step of the wrapping chain, as argument the wrapped_module is given.
 The second mandatory
-method is wrapping_postprocessing, the task of this method is to remove duplicated statements and to sort the statements by there parent.
-The reason for
+method is wrapping_postprocessing, the task which is performed by this method can be chosen freely.
+The first argument of this method is a dictionary
+of all wrapped modules, the second argument is one wrapped module out of the dict of wrapped modules.
+A example for the usage of this method is
+implemented as part of the java wool, the java wool uses the post-processing to remove duplicated statements and to move statements which are located
-that is that pyang handle each YANG module in a stand alone way, so that statements which are used by different modules are imported and wrapped
+inside the wrong module to the correct parenting module.
+This is needed because pyang handle each YANG module in a standalone way and imports all
-multiple times and are placed in the tree structure of the importing modules.
-To replace them at the importing module and to avoid overwriting
-during the output generation this method is called after the wrapping task is finalized
+required statements, if a grouping is used inside different modules it is imported and processed multiple times.
+To avoid an overwriting during the
+output generation and to place the grouping at the module which is original implementing it the post processing is used.
+The last mandatory method
+(parse_config) is dedicated to handle all wool specific options which are provided as configuration file.
+The location and the name of the
+configuration can be parsed through the configuration-file-location command line option of the alpakka program.
+The method gets as argument the
+current module and the path which is specified by the command line option.
+The handling of the option can be implemented individually and accordingly
+to the requirements of the wool.

 #### wrapping classes